 Game #3: Changes

-The friends go through different changes in the book.
+The young dragons go through changes in the book as they grow up.
 Why not have a look at some old photos with your child and see how you’ve both changed?

 Tangram games